p4ali/Notes/coursera/scala_stream_and_lazy_eval.md

 }
 ```

-## COmputing with ininite sequences
+## Computing with ininite sequences
 Avoid filter which require the whole seq and then remove the undesired elements.
 Try to generate the desireable
 elements from begining.
 ```scala